 One of the biggest confusions for teams that share an email address

-With Drag, messages turn into tasks, and with shared inboxes, it goes to a next step.
-When you’re able to assign some email to be solved by a specific person, work flows more easily, and you save time for the team as no one has to check all messages because they have the ones specifically for them.
+With Drag, messages turn into tasks, and with shared inboxes, it goes to the next step.
+When you’re able to assign some email to be solved by a specific person, workflows more easily, and you save time for the team as no one has to check all messages because they have the ones specifically for them.

 However, be careful.
 If there’s not a person in your team to manage the workflow, members of shared inboxes should have a look sometimes for unanswered emails.
 One issue teams might face is miscommunication in their shared inboxes.

 Drag: the best tool for email sharing

 Our software doesn’t add any new logins/websites for your team.
 It works straight from your Gmail Inbox.
 All you need to do is download it here and activating it into your inbox by clicking the Drag’s switch.
 And that’s it, you’re ready!

 At Drag, we want to provide the best service possible, so we’re gathering the best of many worlds:

 - Shared inboxes

 - Centralize work in one single place, no there is more need to access tens of different platforms every day just to get your team to communicate efficiently.